-Dyslexia SA would like to thank Education Minister, Susan Close for supporting the implementation of a phonics check at the end of year one.
-Likewise, Shadow Education Minister, John Gardner for developing the Literacy Guarantee Policy.
+Dyslexia SA would like to thank the previous Education Minister, Susan Close for supporting the implementation of a phonics check at the end of Year one.
+Likewise, Education Minister, John Gardner for developing the Literacy Guarantee Policy.
 It certainly is a step in the right direction in closing the research to practice gap in the acquisition of reading for all South Australian children.

 However, to have a truly effective and evidence-based literacy practice in systematic, synthetic phonics we need the right resources in our schools.
 The most effective resource which allows developing readers to practice their decoding skills is decodable readers (also referred to as phonics books).